jgaffiot/Tools/README.md

 - `StringUtils`: string manipulation functions: concatenation of an arbitrary number of arguments of any types into a string, split, join and a compile time hash function to allow to switch on strings.
+- `TypeErasure`: provides a wrapper for functions with arbitrary arguments
 - `Vector3`: yet another implementation of the 3-dimensional mathematical vector.

 ## Build